On rationality for $C_2$-cofinite vertex operator algebras: Preliminaries

 and

 are identities.
-Note that what we have called a dual is more properly termed a \textit{left dual}, but all of our rigid tensor categories will be ribbon categories, in which left duals can be naturally identified with right duals.
-Thus we shall make no distinction between left and right duals here.
+We call the tensor category $\cC$ \textit{rigid} if every object in $\cC$ is rigid.
+Note that what we have here called a dual is more properly termed a \textit{left dual}, and in general a rigid object in a tensor category should have a similarly defined right dual as well.
+However, in this paper, we will only work with braided tensor categories, in which left duals are also right duals.
+Thus in this paper, we make no distinction between left and right duals.
 In a rigid tensor category, duals define a contravariant functor from $\cC$ to itself, with the dual $f^*: W_2^*\rightarrow W_1^*$ of a morphism $f: W_1\rightarrow W_2$ defined to be the composition

-We will, however, use a different characterization of dual morphisms in Subsection \ref{sec:contragredient} below.
+We will, however, use a different characterization of dual morphisms in Section \ref{sec:contragredient} below.

 In a braided tensor category $\cC$, the \textit{monodromy} is the natural double braiding isomorphism, which we denote $\cR^2$ by slight abuse of notation, that is, $\cR_{W_1,W_2}^2$ is the composition